thecodechemist99/web2js/README.md

 Tie the TeX WEB source and e-TeX change file.
 ```
-tie -m etex.web texk/tex.web etexdir/etex.ch date.ch
+tie -m tex.web texk/tex.web etexdir/etex.ch date.ch
 ```
 Produce the Pascal source by tangling.
 ```
-tangle -underline etex.web etex.sys
+tangle -underline tex.web etex.sys
 ```
-You will now have the Pascal source `etex.p` along with `etex.pool` which contains the strings.
+You will now have the Pascal source `tex.p` along with `tex.pool` which contains the strings.

-Compile the `etex.p` sources to get the the WebAssembly binary `tex.wasm`
+Compile the `tex.p` sources to get the the WebAssembly binary `tex.wasm`
 ```
-node compile.js etex.p
+node compile.js tex.p out.wasm
 ```

 The above three commands can all be run with